filipopper/GitDummie/README.md

 # GitDummie
  commands needed to get started with git
 -------------------------------------------
-#remember to replace the fields in single quotes with your data, change this txt to .sh and remove the comments specifying what each line is for.
+#remember to replace the fields in single quotes with your data.
-#I recommend running the desired command lines in git bash instead of the full script.

-#!/bin/bash
-echo "R u ready? ;)"
 **echo is similar to print statement.**

 git config --global user.name 'nombre' ->**name that will appear when making a commit**